angel-dart/angel/README.md

 Angel is a full-featured server-side Web application framework for the Dart programming language.
 It strives to be a flexible, extensible system, to be easily scalable, and to allow as much code to be shared between clients and servers as possible.
 Ultimately, I believe that this approach will shorten the time it takes to build a full-stack Web application, from start to finish.
 [Read more...](https://medium.com/the-angel-framework/announcing-angel-v1-0-0-beta-46dfb4aa8afe)

+Like what you see?
+Please lend us a star. :star:

 ## Installation & Setup
 *Having errors with a fresh Angel installation?
 See [here](https://github.com/angel-dart/angel/wiki/Installation-&-Setup) for help.*